wlads/reefpoints/_posts/2013-01-10-building-an-ember-app-with-rails-api-part-3.md

 This controller looks similar to `App.UsersNewController` but let's explore the differences

 * `save` here because the model already has an `id` we can commit to the datastore and transition.
-Again, once the bug mentioned above is resolved we would handle this differently.
 * `cancel` instead of deleting the record we want to rollback to its previous state.
 And we can only rollback if the record has changed.

 I'm sure you know what is next.
 The `new` template is nearly identical to the `edit` template.
 Let's create `app/assets/javascripts/templates/users/form.hbs`